 Tuesday Group and Troop 1976

-These alumnae volunteers meet the second Tuesday of the month from 9 am–12 pm at the Brooklyn Center Service Center to provide administrative volunteer support to the council.
-Troop 1976 alumnae started meeting after the 1976 National Convention in Seattle and continue to meet over four decades later.
+These alum volunteers meet the second Tuesday of the month from 9 am–12 pm at the Brooklyn Center Service Center to provide administrative volunteer support to the council.
+Troop 1976 alums started meeting after the 1976 National Convention in Seattle and continue to meet over four decades later.